 Graduate Counseling Curriculum and Course Information

 The Graduate Counseling Program is a 60 semester hour CACREP-accredited Clinical Mental Health Counseling program.
-The curriculum meets educational requirements for professional licensure in accordance with the regulations of the Virginia Board of Behavioral Sciences.
+The curriculum meets educational requirements for professional licensure in accordance with the regulations of the Virginia Board of Counseling and many other licensing jurisdictions in the United States.

 Curriculum Focus